-During the preclinical and clinical phases of the MSHS PA Program, students are expected to dress appropriately and professionally.
+During the preclinical and clinical phases of the MSHS PA Program, students are expected to be clean, well groomed, and dressed in a manner appropriate to their academic and clinical responsibilities.
 This requires "business casual" attire in the classroom setting.
 Furthermore, for all clinical settings in which interactions with patients and other providers can reasonably be expected (including training sessions with standardized patients), the MSHS PA Program considers the following enhanced dress code as appropriate and professional:

 - 1. Identification card with photograph facing outward; must be worn at all times. - 2.
-Short white jacket with red WCGS patch on left upper arm, two inches from shoulder.
-(One jacket will be provided by the MSHS PA Program; additional white jackets may be purchased at the WCMC bookstore).
+Short white coat with red WCGS patch on left upper arm, two inches from shoulder. - NOTE: Each student is required to purchase a short white coat and affix the official Weill Cornell Seal on the left upper arm.
+The cost of two coats will be reimbursed by the PA program.
+(Details provided at Orientation)

-- 3. Clothing: Clean, appropriately sized (not too tight, not too loose), neat, ironed, and well cared for: - a.
-Collared shirt and tie (men) - b.
-Blouse, tailored shirt, or sweater (women); dresses and tops must have sleeves - c.
-Dress pants, colored or khaki trousers, slacks, skirts (knee-length or longer) - d.
-Closed-toe shoes, with heels < 2" - 4.
-Scrubs: only while on services at NewYork Presbyterian Hospital and on various rotation sites, when required.
+- 3. Clothing: Clean, appropriately sized (not too tight, not too loose), neat, ironed, and well cared for business casual attire. - Scrubs: only while on services at New York Presbyterian Hospital and on various rotation sites, when required.
 Scrubs are not to be worn outside of these environments.
 (Please Note: Scrub attire intended for use in the Operating Room is prohibited in certain areas.
 Read the section titled OR Burgundy Scrub Policy.) - 5.
-Tattoos must be appropriately concealed - 6.
 Fingernails must be clean and short to allow for proper hand hygiene and instrument use, and to prevent glove puncture and injury to patients.
-Artificial nails and decorative nail designs are prohibited. - 7.
+Artificial nails and decorative nail designs are prohibited.
+Furthermore, in the OR setting, no nail polish is allowed - 6.
 Piercings: should not interfere with patient care or infection control policies